- About FASS

 - Next steps for new students

 We created the FASS e-Sampler to help you feel connected to us.
-From the moment you are accepted to Simon Fraser University, we're here for you.
+Whether you're considering attending SFU or already a student, we're here for you.

 What we've recorded for you